noah-finestone/Event_Management_API/README.md

 ```

-Then install fastapi and all the project requirements using all flag like
+Then install fastapi and all the project requirements using the following command
 ```

 pip install -r requirements.txt